-C++ submissions must provide MyCpp1.cpp, MyCpp2.cpp, and a makefile that generates executables MyExe1 and MyExe2 from sources and libraries.
+C++ submissions must provide MyCpp1.cpp and MyCpp2.cpp.
+Either make or cmake system can be requested to generate executables MyExe1 and MyExe2 from sources and libraries.

 Linux binary executables

-The executables must be named MyExe1 and MyExe2.
+The executables must be named MyExe1.
 The invocations are the same as C++, with parameters being passed via command line arguments.

-If you have any issues, please contact the GO Operations Team.
+If you have any questions, please contact the GO Operations Team.